pediatric pk studies under pressure: DBS vs. VAMS in Côte d’Ivoire

 A pharmacist by training, Keiser has a professorship in neglected tropical diseases.
 With the Swiss TPH, she has been involved in research in Africa for many years.
 “The Centre Suisse de Recherches Scientifiques in Abidjan is one of our main partner institutions,” says Keiser.
 “One of my postdocs is Ivorian and based in Abidjan.”

 The Swiss TPH’s Mitra study stems from its ongoing work in the Côte d’Ivoire area.
 “I started my research group about twelve years ago,” says Keiser.
 “Since then, we are trying to improve treatment options for helminthiases, mainly schistosomiasis and soil-transmitted helminthiasis.
 We work from bench to field.
 I love the interdisciplinarity nature of the work and that our findings might result in policy changes, and in improved treatment options.”

-For this project, the Swiss TPH scientists developed, optimized, and validated an extraction method for the study drug, praziquantel (PZQ), from Mitra tips.
+For this project, the Swiss TPH scientists developed, optimized, and validated an extraction method for the study drug, praziquantel (PZQ), from VAMS® tips on Mitra devices.
 Using liquid chromatography-tandem mass spectrometry, they measured the analytes R- and S-praziquantel (R-/SPZQ) and the main human metabolite, R-trans-4-OH-praziquantel.
 Then, they compared results with Bland-Altman analysis to determine agreement between matrices.

 For the Swiss TPH, this project required significant fieldwork, including screening stool of the study population for Schistosoma mansoni eggs and assessing infection intensity, performing physical and medical examination of infected children, proceeding with treatment with the study drug, and monitoring pharmacokinetics of same.